 2. Retrospectively in apertures

 For previous clients we have provided steel suspension additions, which allow trunking to be fitted into oversized apertures, which have been created in the flooring.
 Trunking can then be inserted and a perfectly flush finish achieved.
 This is often the preferred option as it is difficult to keep trunking free from debris and materials when fitted directly into the screed.
 Fitting into oversized apertures means that the trunking can remain clean.
+If you are looking for flush floor trunking this is a great option.

 Our trunking sections are easily fitted together using a nut and bolt system.
 This saves on installation time on site.